Fire Alarm Systems

 Category P2/M Fire Alarm Systems

-The addition of /M does not stipulate that “some” MCP are necessary, it indicates that a full Category M system should be combined with a full Category P2 system.
-This means there should be AFD, MCPs, and alarm devices installed throughout the entire building.
+The accompanying /M does not call for “some” MCP are necessary, it signifies that a full Category M system should be linked with a full Category P2 system.
+This means there should be AFD, MCPs, and alarm devices installed throughout the whole building.

 Fire Risk Consultancy Services have the knowledge and experience to assist your business to comply with all legal requirements surrounding Fire Safety including the legislation regarding Fire Alarms.
 Be sure to read our accompanying guides: British Standards Relating to Relating to Fire Alarms, A Guide to Fire Alarm System Types, Different Types of Fire Detector Heads, Fire Alarms in the Home, AND Fire Extinguishers, Emergency Lighting, Fire Door Regulations, Fire Safety Signs, also published on this site.

 Please take a moment to have a look around our website where you will find related articles and guides to all the services we can provide your business with, from providing Fire Risk Assessments, fire safety training, full advisory service to Articles on Fire Safety Provisions and our Top Fire Safety Tips!